Claiming Purvanchal E’way its own project, SP stages its parallel ‘inauguration’ | Politics

 Claiming Purvanchal E’way its own project, SP stages its parallel ‘inauguration’

-The Samajwadi Party on Tuesday made its own inauguration of the Purvanchal Expressway by showering flowers over its various stretches and and cycling on them around the time Prime Minister Narendra Modi dedicated the 341-km higway to people.The SP workers staged the parallel show while reiterating its chief Akhilesh Yadavs claim that the project to connect Lucknow to Ballia was first launched by his government.SP works for the public.
+The Samajwadi Party on Tuesday carried out a parallel inauguration of the Purvanchal Expressway by showering flowers over its various stretches and and cycling on them around the time Prime Minister Narendra Modi dedicated the 341-km higway to people.The SP workers staged the show while reiterating its chief Akhilesh Yadavs claim that the project to connect Lucknow to Ballia was first launched by his government.SP works for the public.

 - Country: